gerelef/envyd/README.md

 ```
 Note:
 - `bearer`: OPTIONAL.
 The `bearer` field is optional currently, and unused.
 It is planned for a future version, in order to keep track of access rights.
 - `action`: REQUIRED.
 The `action` field is an internal `_handler` mapped name.
-Special `action`s exist, however most will be 1:1 with the [official NVIDIA documentation for NVML](https://docs.nvidia.com/deploy/nvml-api/group__nvmlDeviceQueries.html#group__nvmlDeviceQueries) function names.
+Special `action`s exist, however most will be 1:1 with the [official NVIDIA documentation for nvml](https://docs.nvidia.com/deploy/nvml-api/group__nvmlDeviceQueries.html#group__nvmlDeviceQueries) function names.
 - The `uuid` field is an argument that is endpoint-specific.
   Wherever 'nvmlDevice_t device' appears on the parameters of a function in the NVIDIA documentation,
   substitute that parameter with `uuid`, which is the unique identifier for the specific GPU device.
 - Other arguments might be required (or not), for example `nvmlDeviceGetThermalSettings` requires both a `uuid` and `sensorIndex` argument.
-- Other endpoints might take no arguments at all, for example `nvmlDeviceGetDetailsAll` is a 'special' endpoint (`action`) that does not exist in the NVIDIA documentation; it conveniently groups multiple NVML calls that probably belong together.
+- Other endpoints might take no arguments at all, for example `nvmlDeviceGetDetailsAll` is a 'special' endpoint (`action`) that does not exist in the NVIDIA documentation; it conveniently groups multiple `nvml` calls that probably belong together.

 The best thing you can do to learn this daemon, is to start experimenting with `netcat`.
 An example call is provided below. \
 If you want to get into the nitty-gritty of this daemon, the collection of `actions` will be in `network.c -> assign_task`.
 Enjoy.